-I noticed, almost in passing, that my blog is nine years old this week.
+I noticed, almost in passing, that it’s my 9 Year Blogging Anniversary this week.

 Nine years.
 Imagine!